realsomeANT/BookStore_Promotions/README.md

 |--------|-------|---------------------------|
 |/	| Home | Displays the home page with products. |
 |/cart	| CartPage | Displays the cart page. |

+---
+## Database

+Use Postman and use Method: POST ,URL: `http://localhost:3000/product` ,Headers: Content-Type: application/json to add data to Database.

+The expected value you will enter :

+- Harry Potter and the Philosopher's Stone

+- Harry Potter and the Chamber of Secrets

+- Harry Potter and the Prisoner of Azkaban

+- Harry Potter and the Goblet of Fire

+- Harry Potter and the Order of the Phoenix

+- Harry Potter and the Half-Blood Prince

+- Harry Potter and the Deathly Hallows

+---